 The most important consideration of them all.
 Many platforms, such as MailChimp have a clause in their terms and conditions which don’t allow you to market to cold data in response to data protection laws.
 If you’re caught doing so, firstly it’s illegal and Mailchimp will suspend your account.
 Ensure your provider allows you to send to cold, purchased data.

-Step 7: Rotate Domains and Batch Send
+Stage 7: Warm-up Domains and Batch Send

+Warming up new domains is vital in the success of getting good delivery.
 How do we achieve this level of success?
 Firstly, start off with your sender score.
 ISPs judge your IP or domains on a sender score, which can be affected by whichever metrics they deem fit.
 The best advice we could give if you’re working with a new domain is to send small email campaigns to users you know will engage with you.
 Or if it is to cold data and the domain is new, make sure you batch send rather than sending all at once – you want to work up to a full send.
 Don’t go from sending to 500 contacts and then suddenly sending to 10,000 as you’ll be doing the equivalent of jumping up and down getting the attention of the ISPs and spam filters.
 The more they engage, the more trust you build with the ISP, and the more your score improves.
 You can then slowly increase the number of users you send to.

 If you want to check your score per email, we would suggest using an inbox placement tool like Send Forensics or Return Path (Sender Score).
 However, there are three basics that you can cover without the need for technology: